Physical oncology: Development of cancerous tumor models

-In vitro
+In vitro models

-The role of stress on the growth of a spheroid in vitro had already been shown (G Helminger already cited), but the experiment of Matthew Paszek (last signatory of the article: Valerie Weaver) in 2005 will give a new dimension to this use of mechanical signals in vitro by showing the passage from a normal architecture of a breast acinus - the elementary unit of the mammary gland - to a cancerous architecture under the influence of a single variable, mechanical, here the surface tension caused by an increasing concentration of collagen in the culture medium surrounding the tumor.
+The role of stress on the growth of a spheroid in vitro had already been shown (G Helminger already cited), but the experiment of Matthew Paszek in 2005 gives a new dimension to this use of mechanical signals in vitro by showing the transition from a normal architecture of a breast acinus - the elementary unit of the mammary gland - to a cancerous architecture.
+Specifically, the surface tension is changed by increasing the concentration of collagen in the culture medium surrounding the tumor.

-We clearly see the transition from one architecture to another, progressive and reversible if the constraint is relaxed.
-Changes in the concentration of biological markers of cancerization (catenins, integrins, etc.), with the disappearance of the central cavity, highlight the shift in tissue phenotype.

-In addition, this experiment opens the way to the reversibility of cancer, the royal way of treatment, which is intended to replace conventional destructive approaches.
+This transition is progressive, and can be reversed if the constraint is relaxed.
+The shift in tissue phenotype is dictated by changes in the concentration of biological markers of cancerization (catenins, integrins, etc.) and the shrinking of the central cavity.
+This experiment opens the way to the reversibility of cancer, which is intended to replace conventional destructive approaches.